sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/221_select_and_populate.md

 ```

 Note:
+- Excluded attributes (keys) don't appear, even if `.lean` is used.
 - Just like with MongoDB projections - the `_id` is always fetched, except if excluded explicitly.
 - Just like with MongoDB projections - only inclusions or exclusions (but not both) can be present as argument. `-_id` is an exception to this rule (i.e. both `"title price -_id"` works fine).